mohsin105/mohsin105/README.md

 I am a BackEnd Web developer with good grasp on FrontEnd development too.
-I work mainly in the BackEnd using Django, but often time I have worked on FullStack projects using React Dedicated to build scalable web applications while ensuring it crafted in a clean efficient and visually appealling way,
+I work mainly in the BackEnd using Django, but often times I have worked on FullStack projects using React.

+Dedicated to build scalable web applications while ensuring it is crafted in a clean, efficient and visually appealling way,

 While web development is my core passion, I also like to sharpen my logical thinking with C++ problem-solving on platforms like LeetCode and Codeforces — a little mental workout that makes me a better developer.